The Woman Behind Rudi’s Gluten Free Bread (She Lives With Celiac)

 Jessie: “So how long did it take for Rudi’s to develop gluten-free bread that was allergen safe and up to the high standards of their organic bread line?”

 Suzie: “We’ve been making organic bread since 1976, and then we introduced gluten-free bread in 2010.
-At that time, celiac was becoming a common term and people were starting to understand what it meant, and the number of people who were being diagnosed with celiac was increasing pretty steadily.
+At that time, celiac disease was becoming a common term and people were starting to understand what it meant, and the number of people who were being diagnosed with celiac was increasing pretty steadily.
 Our first iteration of gluten free breads were really dense, more like cornbread.
 We just couldn’t nail it.
 So we brought on Rich Gallegos as our master baker, and he was the one who really nailed down our original gluten-free formulas.”

 Jessie: “And what was your goal when introducing gluten-free products?”